One Chance to Choose the Kind of Vision You Want After Cataract Surgery

 Presbyopia-Correcting Lifestyle Lenses Are you looking to enjoy a full range of vision, while reducing or eliminating the need for glasses?

 As we age, the eye's lens naturally begins to harden and become less flexible, preventing the lens from changing shape to focus on close-up images.
 This is called presbyopia.
-There are several kinds of presbyopia-correcting IOLs—accommodating and multifocal—which may be implanted during cataract surgery to restore your ability to focus on near objects.
+Multifocal lenses implanted during cataract surgery restore your ability to focus on near objects.
 The result is clearer vision at all distances without the aid of glasses and contacts.

-Multifocal lenses and extended depth of focus lenses have been shown to offer an even greater level of magnification for near objects than the accommodating lens.
+Multifocal lenses and extended depth of focus lenses have been shown to offer an even greater level of magnification for near objects than other lenses.
 The multifocal IOL contains added magnification in different parts of the lens, which focuses light at different distances.
 This is what allows the eye to focus clearly without glasses at all distances.

 Does Medicare pay for lifestyle lenses?